ibm-cloud-docs/account/catalog-install-private.md

 {:note: .note}
 {:important: .important}

-# Installing software from your private catalog
+# Installing software from a private catalog
 {: #install-sw}

-In this tutorial, you install the apache-two-instances software instance that was previously added to the My first catalog catalog.
+You can install software that's been added to a private catalog if you're the catalog owner or you have the required access to it.
 {: shortdesc}

 ## Before you begin
 {: #prereq-installsw}

-To complete this tutorial, you need to be assigned the following roles:
+To complete this task, you need to be assigned the following roles:

 * Viewer role on the catalog management service
-* Administrator and manager roles on the Kubernetes cluster service
+* Administrator and manager roles on the cluster
-* Manager role on the Schematics service
 * Viewer role on all resource groups

-For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).
+For more information, see [Assigning catalog management access](/docs/account?topic=account-catalog-access).

-If you don't see what you're expecting in the console based on your permissions, try refreshing your session by going to https://cloud.ibm.com/login.
-{: tip}

-## Install the software by using the console
+## Installing software by using the console
 {: #installsw-console}

 1. Click **Catalog** in the console menu bar.
-2. Select **My first catalog** from the list of catalogs.
+2. Select the name of the catalog from the list of catalogs.
-1. Click **Private** > **apache-two-instances**.
+1. Click **Private** > the software type that you want to install.
-1. Select a Kubernetes cluster, and enter a namespace value.
+1. Select a cluster, and enter one of the following values:

+   * A namespace if your deployment target is IBM Kubernetes Service.
+   * A project name if your deployment target is Red Hat OpenShift.

+  You can install software to clusters that are deployed to classic {{site.data.keyword.cloud}} infrastructure.
+Installing software to clusters that are deployed to {{site.data.keyword.cloud_notm}} Virtual Private Cloud is currently not supported.
+  {: note}

-1. Click **Install** to install the Apache Helm chart.
+1. Click **Install**.

-## Next steps
-{: #next-update}

-A user with access to your private catalog updates the software.
-See [Updating a software version](/docs/account?topic=account-update-private) for more information.